FreeCAD/FPA/_programs/FPADF_Announcement.md

 ## Funded Initiatives

-The following is a reverse-chronological-order list of projects funded by the FreeCAD Project Association under the FPADF.
+The following is a reverse-chronological-order list of projects funded by the FreeCAD Project Association under the FPADF:

 ### Lei Zheng (@realthunder): Topological Naming Problem Mitigation